georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The document should then be mailed to the court where the traffic ticket was issued.
 For in-person payment, most courts in the state accept money orders, checks, credit/debit cards, and cash payments.

-What is the Georgia Traffic Ticketing System?
+What is The Georgia Traffic Ticketing System?

 Georgia uses the traffic point system, which is also used by most states in the USA to reduce the improper use of roadways.
 With this system, the Georgia DDS (Department of Driver Services) records “Points” on an offender’s driving history upon conviction of any traffic violation.